 Using a high-yield online savings account helps you grow money that would otherwise sit idle in a standard account.

-Selecting the right HYSA requires considering several factors beyond just the advertised APY.
-A real estate bank or banking platform designed for investors may offer features tailored to your needs.
-When learning how to choose a bank, consider these points.
+Selecting the right savings bank account for landlords requires considering several factors beyond the APY.
+Look for a real estate bank or banking platform designed for real estate investors and offer features mentioned below.

 Some HYSAs may have monthly maintenance fees or require a minimum balance to earn the advertised APY or avoid fees.